IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-workloads.md

 ![Packaging functions for FaaS Platform](images/101-ex0-package-for-faas.png)

-1. Write Function
+1. Write Function in a language the FaaS platform supports
-2. Select target language runtime
+2. Select target language runtime and version
 3. _Optionally, create archive with Function and any additional libraries it needs_
-4. Submit, via API, to FaaS Serverless platform with selected runtime identifier
+4. Submit functional workload to FaaS platform with selected runtime identifier.
+Typically via a supported API or client.

 ## Packaging for Serverless CaaS